 Once I arrived in San Diego, I met Leigh-Anne at the Southwest terminal.
-We took an uber to the Hotel del Coronado, and even though it was way before check in time, we were able to get our room.
+Since there is no Hotel Del Coronado airport shuttle, we just took an uber.
+Even though it was way before check-in time, we were able to get our room.
 The building itself is gorgeous.
 We had a standard room in the main building.

 The room itself was TINY!
 We opened the door and you could only go left.
 Immediately in front of you was the bed, and the door could barely swing open.
 Then there was a dresser with a relatively large TV, a bench at the end of the bed, a small chair, a desk (also doubling as a bedside table) and a meager amount of walking space around the bed.
 The bathroom was nice though.
 They also provided earplugs in the room – as we found out when we were trying to sleep – the walls were very thin and you could hear anyone who was walking down the halls and talking.